Anthony Ashley-Cooper, 3rd Earl of Shaftesbury

-Anthony Ashley Cooper, 3rd Earl of Shaftesbury (26 February 1671 – 16 February 1713) was an English Whig politician, philosopher and writer.
+Anthony Ashley-Cooper, 3rd Earl of Shaftesbury (26 February 1671 – 16 February 1713) was an English Whig politician, philosopher and writer.

 Early life

 He was born at Exeter House in London, the son and first child of the future Anthony Ashley Cooper, 2nd Earl of Shaftesbury and his wife Lady Dorothy Manners, daughter of John Manners, 8th Earl of Rutland.
 Letters sent to his parents reveal emotional manipulation attempted by his mother in refusing to see her son unless he cut off all ties to his sickly and secluded father.

-At the age of three Ashley-Cooper was made over to the formal guardianship of his grandfather Anthony Ashley Cooper, 1st Earl of Shaftesbury.
+At the age of three Ashley-Cooper was made over to the formal guardianship of his grandfather.
 John Locke, as medical attendant to the Ashley household, was entrusted with the supervision of his education.
 It was conducted according to the principles of Locke's Some Thoughts Concerning Education (1693), and the method of teaching Latin and Greek conversationally was pursued by his instructress, Elizabeth Birch.
-At the age of eleven, it is said, Ashley could read both languages with ease.
-Birch had moved to Clapham and Ashley spent some years there with her.